web3/web3.js/docs/web3-shh.rst

 web3.shh
 ========

-.. note:: this API is not final yet!!

 The ``web3-shh`` package allows you to interact with an the whisper protocol for broadcasting.
 For more see `Whisper  Overview <https://github.com/ethereum/go-ethereum/wiki/Whisper>`_.